netxms/netxms-doc/admin/appendix.rst

     - Jira webhook listener port (0 to disable webhook).
     - 8008
     - Yes
-  * - JobRetryCount
-    - Maximum number of job execution retries.
-    - 5
-    - No
   * - LDAP.ConnectionString
     - The LdapConnectionString configuration parameter may be a comma- or whitespace-separated list of URIs containing only the schema, the host,